-We now have the recognition that Local Planning Authorities need to address the health impacts of 5G mast proposals further, without blindly accepting self certified ICNIRP certificates without proper circumstantial scrutiny.
-Thank you to all those of you who donated, without your donations this could not have happened.
+We now have the recognition that Local Planning Authorities need to address the health impacts of 5G mast proposals further, without blindly accepting self certified ICNIRP certificates without proper scrutiny.
+Thank you to all those who donated, without your donations this could not have happened, it is a shame that we have to go to these lengths to get our Local Authorities to do their jobs properly.
+Costs of £13k were awarded against Brighton and Hove City council (BHCC) in this instance.

 “the Council failed to address the health impacts of this particular proposal and to obtain adequate evidence of the assessment of the proximity to the school and the amended proposal”